Let Data be the Key to Less Bias and More Diversity in the Workplace

 See all our Diversity & Inclusion solutions.

 In Denmark, we often talk about gender distribution when discussing diversity.
 But diversity is about much more than gender.
-It includes the more sensitive types of diversity, which can be difficult to collect data on, such as religion, ethnicity, political persuasion, socio-economic background and sexuality.
-But it can also be of a less sensitive nature, such as age, seniority, education and experience.
+It includes the more sensitive types of diversity, which can be difficult to collect data on, such as religion, ethnicity, political persuasion, socio-economic background, and sexuality.
+But it can also be less sensitive, such as age, seniority, education, and experience.

 Data has been collected by Ennova from 64 companies with almost 100,000 employees in total.